Shinmera/qtools/README.md

       (q+:qmessagebox-information main-window "Greetings" (format NIL "Good day to you, ~a!" new-name)))

 We're doing things a bit roundabout here to illustrate creating signals. `define-signal` introduces a new signal called `name-set` that takes a single `string` as argument.
 We then define a new slot that is connected to the `go` button's `pressed` signal (which has no arguments) as well as the `name` field's `return-pressed`.
 We then simply fetch the current text of our `name` field and send it out again with our custom signal.
 The second slot catches this signal again and uses it to display a message box.

+You can now try and see what kind of magical wonders you have created by using `with-main-window` to launch everything: `(with-main-window (window 'main-window))`.
+This will block until your window is closed, as Qt needs to capture the thread to handle events.

 And that's that.
 The only thing we didn't take a look at here is `define-override`, which allows you to define override functions for your Qt classes.
 So, if you for example want to manually draw onto a widget you can override its `paintEvent` method using this.